josephearl/website/src/content/blog/agile-product-engineering.md

 **The less work the better**: if automation can do it, it should do it.

 **The less code the better**: ideally no code, and if tools like AI let us write code faster so we can build digital products faster, as a product engineer this is A Good Thing™, not something to be afraid of.

+**The less stuff the better**: as few environments as possible, as little infrastructure as possible, everything that sits between us and the customer is something that requires our attention and takes our time away from the customer.

 **The less waste (blocking) the better**: if it can be done asynchronously it should be, processes must be just-in-time, and we must trust and empower people instead of gate keeping.